-SEC regulations require us to include the Company's CEO, Ms. Mary E. Junck, its chief financial officer, Mr. Carl G. Schmidt, and its three other most highly compensated executive officers as NEOs.
+SEC regulations require us to include the Company's CEO, Mary E. Junck, its chief financial officer, Ronald A. Mayo, and its three other most highly compensated executive officers as NEOs.
+Due to his retirement during 2015, former chief financial officer, Carl G. Schmidt, is also considered an NEO.